Politics of England: Political parties

-The Green Party of England and Wales has had an amicable split from Scottish counterpart, and the Wales Green Party section is semi-autonomous.
+The Green Party of England and Wales had an amicable split from Scottish counterpart in 1990, and the Wales Green Party section is semi-autonomous.

 The Conservative Party adopted a policy of English Votes on English Legislation (EVoEL), to prevent non-English constituency MPs voting on exclusively English legislation.
 Despite 'One Nation' Conservativism, some have flirted with devolution factors like the Barnett-Formula.

-The Labour Party have devolved sub-parties for Scotland (clashed over intellectual property) and Wales.
+The Labour Party have devolved sub-parties for Scotland and Wales.
 Labour tried unsuccessfully to devolve power to the Regions of England, on the basis of England being dis-proportionately large as a single entity within the United Kingdom.
 Lord Falconer, a Scottish peer claimed a devolved English parliament would dwarf the rest of the United Kingdom.

 The Liberal Democrats have nominally separate Scottish, Welsh and English parties.

 In spite of seeking independence of the United Kingdom from the European Union, both the UK Independence Party (UKIP) and Reform UK do not support further onward devolution to England, although support scrapping the Barnett formula.